duplxey/postgres-post/README.md

 The frontend will have the following endpoints:

-1. `/` displays all the expenses and expense statistics
+1. `/` displays the table of expenses and expense statistics
 2. `/add/` displays a form for adding a new expense
 3. `/delete/<objectId>/` displays a confirmation for deleting an expense